 He had served with distinction in the Second World War in the British Army (DSO; MC) He was the first officer to make "the home run" from Colditz, and the intelligence from this experience brought about his appointment to M19, where he was code named "Saturday".
 His book Saturday at MI9 was a bestseller.
 When the War ended, he became assistant secretary of the International Military Tribunal in Nuremberg, and had the task of serving indictments on the Nazi war leaders who had survived Hitler.
 Another book, Nuremberg, dealt with the part he played there.
 He entered Parliamentary politics in 1953.

-Neave was driving his car up the ramp leading out of Commons car park at around 3 pm when the mercury tilt switch attached to his vehicle blew up underneath him.
+Neave was driving his car up the ramp leading out of the Commons car park at around 3 pm when the mercury tilt switch attached to his vehicle blew up underneath him.
 Emergency services were on the scene in minutes.
 The 63-year-old Conservative MP was taken to Westminster Hospital where he died from his injuries.

 Mrs Thatcher was gutted by the news at the loss of her close friend and political ally.
 She proclaimed that: